-The process of dropping or withdrawing from a course always begins with your discussing the matter with your professor to determine whether there are other options.
-To drop or withdraw from a course officially, you must discuss your reasons with your academic advisor, who will advise you of the consequences for further progress in the program.
-If it is agreed that you should drop/withdraw from a course, you will fill out a drop/add form or an Exception to Policy form that will then be sent to the Registrar's Office for processing.
+The process of dropping or withdrawing from a course always begins with the student discussing the matter with the professor to determine whether there are other options.
+To drop or withdraw from a course officially, the student must discuss the reasons with the academic advisor, who will advise the student of the consequences for further progress in the program.
+If it is agreed that the student should drop/withdraw from a course, the student will fill out a drop/add form or an

+Exception to Policy form that will then be sent to the Registrar's Office for processing.
 Courses carrying a grade of W receive no credit.
-During the first week of the semester, you may elect to drop a course and it will not show up on your record.
-You may academically withdraw from a class (and receive a "W" in it) on the following schedule:
+During the first week of the semester, the student may elect to drop a course and it will not show up on his/her record.
+The student may academically withdraw from a class (and receive a "W" in it) on the following schedule: